 What are spoil tips?

-Spoil tips are clearly defined areas of raised ground formed by the systematic tipping of rock waste or 'spoil' extracted during the process of excavating cuttings and constructing tunnels.
+Spoil tips are clearly defined areas of raised ground formed by the systematic tipping of 'spoil' (i.e. waste rock and / or earth) extracted during the process of excavating cuttings and constructing tunnels.

 How were they formed?

 The process outlined below relates to the construction of a tunnel via an access shaft.
 The process for excavating cuttings and for driving ground-level tunnel headings would have been similar, albeit without the complications caused by the need to lift waste material to the surface via an access shaft.
 In terms of the workforce, miners typically worked underground, whereas quarrymen were often employed in cuttings.
 Labourers were employed in all cases.